 Before I start discussing the alternatives to a press release, let me start by clarifying something.
 Contrary to what some might say, the press release is definitely not dead.
-The effectiveness of crappy, poorly-written ones flatlined years ago, but a well-written press release with a strong hook is still a great medium for your message.
+The effectiveness of poorly-written ones flatlined years ago, but a well-written press release with a strong hook is still a great medium for your message in 2020.

 Or to paraphrase Mr Twain: